Extension in Nicollet County

 The Nicollet County 4-H Dog Project is a joint project with Blue Earth County 4-H for members who love to learn about dogs.
 Any member from any club can be part of the dog project.
 Members in the dog project participate in project bowls, the multi-county dog show, and summer training.

 For more information, ask to be connected with the dog trainers.

 Animal ID is the 4-H system for identifying and tracking all live animals in the 4-H animal science project areas that will exhibit at the fair.
 Each year the deadlines are as follows (if the deadline falls on a weekend or holiday, it is moved to the next business day)

 - Feb 15 is the animal ID deadline for market beef (beef steers, market heifers and dairy steers).

 - May 15 is the animal ID deadline for beef, dairy, dairy goat, dog, horse, llama - alpaca, meat goat, poultry, rabbit, sheep and swine.

-If you have enrolled in any animal projects, you will received an animal ID packet in the mail
+If you have enrolled in any animal projects, you will receive an animal ID packet in the mail

 - For all animal ID, visit the MN 4-H Animal ID webpage

 - Here’s what Cloverbuds need to know.
-(This deadline does not apply to Cloverbuds)
+(These deadlines do not apply to Cloverbuds)

 - One-page animal project deadline checklist